rick salomon record breaking pot 1200x800-without-read

 River Analysis

-Once he finds himself in this spot, Hernandez’s bluff is not actually that bad given that he doesn’t have any worse hands in his range.
-Salomon also has some hands like sets and two pairs without a club that may have to fold to the river bet once the fourth club comes in.
+Once he finds himself in this spot, Hernandez’s bluff is actually not bad given that he doesn’t have any worse hands in his range.
+Salomon also has some hands like sets and two pairs without a club that will likely fold to the river bet once the fourth club comes in.

 From Salomon’s point of view, he needs to always call with his hand because he has the virtual second nuts and it’s not impossible that Hernandez can be bluffing.
 Also, sometimes Hernandez could be value-betting (too thinly) with a hand like Q♣️ Jx.